acmin1/SC1015-A124-Team-10/README.md

 ## Conclusions

-*   All 3 models identified important features; however, <u>each set was not the same</u>.
+*   All 3 models identified important features; however, ***each set was not the same***.

 *    In our Lasso & Multi-Variate Linear Regression Models, features such as Age, Gender, Sleep Duration, REM Sleep Percentage, Deep Sleep Percentage, Caffeine Consumption, Alcohol Consumption & Exercise Frequency, were considered less important.

-*  Since the model of XGBoost also had the <u>best fit and outcome with the data</u>, we trust the model and the features that played a role.
+*  Since the model of XGBoost also had the ***best fit and outcome with the data***, we trust this model and the features that played a role.
     *   For XGBoost, Deep Sleep Percentage, Light Sleep Percentage, Awakenings, Alcohol Consumption, Smoking Status, and Exercise Frequency were more prominent.
-This shows that <u>external habits can affect sleep quality</u>.
+This shows that ***external habits can affect sleep quality***.
     * So to have better sleep and an improved quality of life, people should refrain from smoking and drinking while also exercising more frequently.
 They should also not make mid-sleep awakenings as a habit and remove any loud distractors that could potentially awaken them at night.
-<br></br>

 ## What Did We Learn During This Project?
 <details>